aaronshaver/aaron-rc-files/README.md

 ## General tips

-* How to use vi mode in zsh: https://github.com/robbyrussell/oh-my-zsh/blob/master/plugins/vi-mode/README.md
+* Access vi-mode to edit your commandline by hitting `esc`; hit `i` to go back to insert mode
+* Use these git aliases: https://github.com/robbyrussell/oh-my-zsh/wiki/Plugin:git#aliases
 * To run a Bash command as it would run in Bash (instead of zsh): `bash -c <your command and args>`
 * Get more useful help with tldr: `tldr <command>`

-### Speed up commandline use.

 * You can copy text into the macOS clipboard buffer by simply highlighting text with the mouse in iTerm2
-* Re-run your last sudo command with `sudo !!`
 * Do `CTRL-U` to clear the current line without sending a SIGINT as `CTRL-C` would do

-## Specific commands

-### grep

-recursive search in current directory: `grep search_term -r .`
+* recursive text search in current directory: `grep search_term -r .`